-The mission of the Commissioning Center of Expertise in Sustainability (CXS) is to provide knowledge creation and sharing throughout USACE in the area of Total Building commissioning.
-Total Building commissioning is the quality-based process of ensuring that the facility that has been designed and constructed meets the owner's project requirements.
+The mission of the Commissioning Center of Expertise in Sustainability (CXS) is to provide guidance, advice, and sample documentation from USACE subject matter experts in the area of Total Building commissioning.
+The intent is to build a commissioning community of practice.

 - Project quality as a result of early collaborative efforts of diverse stakeholders